seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 ## 30

-- [MRR] 40 Containers - Connecting Redux to React
+- [MRR] 40 Containers - Connecting Redux to React.
-- Read Gatsby DOC
+- Read Gatsby DOC.

 ## 29

-- [MRR] 39 Reducers
+- [MRR] 39 Reducers.

 ## 28

 - Back on React/Redux project.
-Learned how to setup pages on Next.js
+Learned how to setup pages on Next.js.

 ## 27